JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 [🔙Take me back!🔙](../)

 # Volt Typhoon
 This write-up is for the "Volt Typhoon" room on TryHackMe.
-You can find the room here: https://tryhackme.com/room/volttyphoon.
+You can find the room [here](https://tryhackme.com/room/volttyphoon).
 This is my very first write-up for a THM room, so bear with me.
 I hope it will help you solve this room while also learning and tackling these challenges.
 As a side note, I have little to no experience with Splunk.
 I mostly used very basic string searches that are connected with "AND," and they always led me to the result.